honeycombio/refinery/tools/convert/config.md

 Controls the sampling rate to use when Stress Relief is activated.
 All new traces will be deterministically sampled at this rate based only on the traceID.
-It should be chosen to be a rate that sends fewer samples than the average sampling rate Refinery is configured to use.
+It should be chosen to be a rate that sends fewer samples than the average sampling rate Refinery is expected to generate.
 For example, if Refinery is configured to normally sample at a rate of 1 in 10, then Stress Relief should be configured to sample at a rate of at least 1 in 30.

 Eligible for live reload.